Heart Inflammation

 Medicines can cause side effects that may lead to myocarditis, pericarditis, or both.
 These include:

-• Diuretics, which are medicines, such as furosemide and hydrochlorothiazide, that help your body get rid of extra fluid
+• Diuretics, which are medicines that help your body get rid of extra fluid

 Research for your health